- What is a personal service company (PSC)?

 - What is a person of significant control in a company?

 - Can you have more than one PSC?

-DataGardener is a leading data analytics company providing in-depth analytics of the UK directors and Companies House database.
-At, DataGardener, we provide services to FinTech and Finance Providers, InsureTech and Business Insurers, Accountants, Bookkeepers, Mortgage Brokers, Startups, New Businesses, Marketing companies, Lead Generation Companies, Law Firms, Import, Export Companies, Corporate Investors, and Commercial Financial Brokers so that they find new clients and necessary information required for the growth of their business.
+DataGardener is a leading data analytics company providing in-depth analytics of the UK company directors and Companies House database.
+At DataGardener, we provide services to FinTech and Finance Providers, InsureTech and Business Insurers, Accountants, Bookkeepers, Mortgage Brokers, Startups, New Businesses, Marketing companies, Lead Generation Companies, Law Firms, Import and Export Companies, Corporate Investors, and Commercial Financial Brokers so that they find new clients and necessary information required for the growth of their business.
 All the information provided by us is extracted from the sources and records that are available publicly and is licensed with the Open Government License v2.0.

 The following blog will help you in understanding everything about the Personal Service Company and Person with Significant Control Register (PSC) which is now mandatory for all the UK companies and LLPs under the law issued on 6 April 2016;